-1. Open a Web browser and in the address or URL field, type the IP address or host name of the IMM to which you want to connect.
+Open a Web browser on a computer that connects to the server and in the address or URL field, type the IP address or host name of the IMM to which you want to connect.

 - a.
 If you are logging in to the IMM for the first time after installation, the IMM defaults to DHCP.
 If a DHCP host is not available, the IMM uses the default static IP address 192.168.70.125. - b.
 You can obtain the DHCP-assigned IP address or the static IP address from the server UEFI or from your network administrator.